juicedata/juicefs/docs/en/tutorials/juicefs_on_k3s.md

 The IP address of the worker node is: `192.168.1.36`

-Execute the following command and change the value of `K3S_URL` to the IP or domain name of the server node, the default port is `6443`.
+Execute the following command and change the value of `K3S_URL` to the IP or domain name of the server node (the default port is `6443`).
 Replace the value of `K3S_TOKEN` with the `node-token` obtained from the server node.

 ```shell
 $ curl -sfL https://get.k3s.io | K3S_URL=http://192.168.1.35:6443 K3S_TOKEN=K1041f7c4fabcdefghijklmnopqrste2ec338b7300674f::server:3d0ab12800000000000000006328bbd80 sh -